Lcrypto/Simulated-annealing-lifting-QC-LDPC/README.md

-SA method constructed 3x12 regular code with girth 8 less than one hour on multitread (Amd Ryzen 3950x) and less than 21 hours on 1 thread (Intel i7700k), file "12_3_42girth8upGirth6emd0seed11protograph_from_proto.txt_matrix629558.txt", "12_3_42girth8upGirth6emd0seed333protograph_from_proto.txt_matrix828012.txt",  attached to github.
+The SA method was used to construct a 3x12 regular code with girth 8 in less than an hour on a multitread (AMD Ryzen 3950X) and less than 21 hours on a single thread (Intel i7700K).
+The files "12_3_42girth8upGirth6emd0seed11protograph_from_proto.txt_matrix629558.txt" and "12_3_42girth8upGirth6emd0seed333protograph_from_proto.txt_matrix828012.txt" are attached to GitHub.

-Summary: SA lifting method still one of the best published QC-LDPC protograph lifting method from "flat" model(pure girth and girth+EMD maximization) of Trapping sets breaking.
+Overall, the SA lifting method remains one of the best QC-LDPC protograph lifting methods published for breaking "flat" models (pure girth and girth+EMD maximization) of Trapping sets.

-If you need to construct regular codes with maximal girth use kroneker based approach results from Alireza Tasdighi, Emmanuel Boutillon, "Integer Ring Sieve for Constructing Compact QC-LDPC Codes with Girths 8, 10, and 12.", Submitted to IEEE Trans. on Information Theory, Feb.
-2021. http://www-labsticc.univ-ubs.fr/~boutillon/ldpc/ldpc.htm but alwayse remember max girth not mean good Trapping set and low weight codeword Spectrum (good EMD Spectrum) - performance/complexity especialy compare to irregular LDPC which allow trade-off between waterfall and error-floor.
+If you need to construct regular codes with maximal girth, consider using the kroneker-based approach results from Alireza Tasdighi and Emmanuel Boutillon's paper titled "Integer Ring Sieve for Constructing Compact QC-LDPC Codes with Girths 8, 10, and 12.," which has been submitted to IEEE Transactions on Information Theory in February 2021.
+However, it is important to remember that maximum girth does not necessarily mean good Trapping set and low weight codeword spectrum (good EMD spectrum) performance/complexity, especially when compared to irregular LDPC codes which allow for trade-offs between waterfall and error-floor.

 With BR,